chinnkarahoi/noVNC/README.md

 ### Quick Start

-* Use the launch script to automatically download and start websockify, which includes a mini-webserver and the WebSockets proxy.
+* Use the `novnc_proxy` script to automatically download and start websockify, which includes a mini-webserver and the WebSockets proxy.
 The `--vnc` option is used to specify the location of a running VNC server:

-    `./utils/launch.sh --vnc localhost:5901`
+    `./utils/novnc_proxy --vnc localhost:5901`

+* If you don't need to expose the web server to public internet, you can bind to localhost:

+    `./utils/novnc_proxy --vnc localhost:5901 --listen localhost:6081`

-* Point your browser to the cut-and-paste URL that is output by the launch script.
+* Point your browser to the cut-and-paste URL that is output by the `novnc_proxy` script.
 Hit the Connect button, enter a password if the VNC server has one configured, and enjoy!